centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-databases-oracle.md

 The safest way to retrieve information from the Oracle server is to create a dedicated user for Centreon.

-This user account must have the read permission on following tables:
+This user account must have the READ (Oracle 12+) or SELECT (Oracle < 12) permission on following tables:

   - dba\_free\_space
   - dba\_data\_files